Insurance for Summer RVs

-With the great Michigan summer here, everyone is getting ready to get their trailers, fifth wheels and RV out on the road.
-Many times these items are added onto an auto policy.
+With the great Michigan summer here, everyone is getting ready to get their trailers, fifth wheels, and RV out on the road.
+Many times these items are added to an auto policy.
 While the price is cheap, it leaves you with many missed opportunities for proper coverage.

-Did you know that when these items are insured under an auto policy the liability coverage only applies while your trailer is attached to your vehicle.
-Once you park on your campsite and detach your trailer, you no longer has any liability coverage.
-If an accident happens you would need to file a claim against your homeowners insurance instead of a claim on trailer policy.
+Did you know that when these items are insured under an auto policy the liability coverage only applies while your trailer is attached to your vehicle?
+Once you park on your campsite and detach your trailer, you no longer have any liability coverage.
+If an accident happens you would need to file a claim against your homeowner’s insurance instead of a claim on trailer policy.
 Homeowners claims are rated harder than a claim on a trailer policy

 Another missed coverage is with personal property.
-Many times when a trailer is insured under an auto policy there is no coverage for personal property, just physical damage to the trailer if you to have that coverage.
-If someone broke into your trailer any everything was stolen, there would be no coverage for your personal property.
-Again you would need to file a claim on your homeowners policy and that deductible would apply
+Many times when a trailer is insured under an auto policy there is no coverage for personal property, just physical damage to the trailer if you have that coverage.
+If someone broke into your trailer and everything was stolen, there would be no coverage for your personal property.
+Again you would need to file a claim on your homeowner’s policy and that deductible would apply